What is the Employment Rights Bill?

 What bigger picture things does the RCN welcome in this bill?

-How will the RCN influence the bill moving forward?
+How is the RCN influencing the bill?

 Some of these terms are confusing.
 “Sectoral collective bargaining”, “enshrined”.
 What do they mean?